Information Sharing

 • all practitioners should not assume that someone else will pass on information that they think may be critical to keeping a child safe.
 If a practitioner has concerns about a child's welfare and considers that they may be a child in need or that the child has suffered or is likely to suffer significant harm, then they should share the information with local authority children's social care and/or the police.
 All practitioners should be particularly alert to the importance of sharing information when a child moves from one local authority into another, due to the risk that knowledge pertinent to keeping a child safe could be lost.

-Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers supports frontline practitioners working in child or adult service who have to make decisions about sharing personal information on a case- by-case basis.
+Information Sharing: Advice for Safeguarding Practitioners supports frontline practitioners working in child or adult service who have to make decisions about sharing personal information on a case- by-case basis.
 The guidance can be used to supplement local guidance and encourage good practice in information sharing'.

 For further information about Information Sharing Protocols, please see Pan Bedfordshire Practitioner's Guide to Information Sharing to Safeguard Children and Young People.